canonical/mysql-operator/docs/how-to/h-manage-app.md

 ## Legacy `mysql` interface:

-We have also added support for the database legacy relation from the [original version](https://launchpad.net/TODO) of the charm via the `mysql` interface.
+We have also added support for the database legacy relation via the `mysql` interface.
 Please note that these interface is deprecated.

  ```shell
 juju relate mysql:mysql wordpress